 • File quarterly post confirmation status reports to provide update on progress of the case

-Under Quest's management, Adelphia distributed approximately $14.1 billion of $14.7 billion of assets within two years ($13.2 billion within one year) of the Effective Date of the Plan (well in excess, and ahead of the asset distribution schedule anticipated by creditors).
+Under Quest’s management, Adelphia distributed a total of $14.9 billion, $13.9 billion to banks and holders of allowed claims ($13.2 billion within one year) and approximately $1 billion for other payments required under the plan.
+Approximately $1.9 billion more than was projected in the Disclosure Statement was distributed to holders of allowed claims.
 Subsidiary creditors received 100% of the face amount of their claims plus post petition interest.
 Creditors of the parent have received more than 70% face amount of their claims.
-Adelphia creditors may receive further distributions after resolution of remaining assets and upon conclusion of litigation being pursued by the Adelphia Recovery Trust which Quest serves as Trust Administrator.
+Adelphia creditors may receive further distributions after resolution of remaining assets.

 ©Copyright 2015 • Quest Turnaround Advisors • All Rights Reserved.